Apprenticeship Tax

 • areas of law

-Every year, the Faculty organizes Printemps de la Médecine, an event for general practitioners.
-Due to the current health situation, this fifth edition will be held online.
-Find all the information in this article!
+Every year, the Faculty organizes “Printemps de la Médecine,” an event for general practitioners.
+Due to the current public health situation, this 5th edition will be held virtually.
+Find all the details in this article!

-An event aimed at general practitioners
+An event for general practitioners

-These days are an opportunity to discuss all the major medical news of the year in the morning and to address best practices in common medical practice topics in the afternoon in the form of workshops.
-Like previous events, this day will be posted on the ANDPC website for certification, and the Faculty will handle registrations for doctors wishing to participate.
-In the meantime, save the date in your calendar!
+These events provide an opportunity to review all the major medical developments of the year in the morning and to explore best practices in areas of routine medical practice through workshops in the afternoon.
+Like previous events, this one will be submitted to the ANDPC website for certification, and the Faculty will handle registrations for physicians wishing to participate.
+In the meantime, mark this date on your calendar!

-For further information regarding the program and registration procedures, please contact the office in charge of CPD management at the Faculty at the following address: med-fmc-dpc@umontpellier.fr.
+For any additional information, particularly regarding the program and registration procedures, please feel free to contact the office in charge of CPD administration at the Faculty at the following address: med-fmc-dpc@umontpellier.fr.

 The program for this 5th edition

-The entire event will take place on ZOOM.
-To connect to the conferences, you must register in advance.
-Please contact the office in charge of CPD management at the Faculty at the following address: med-fmc-dpc@umontpellier.fr!
+This entire event will take place on Zoom.
+To join the sessions, you must register in advance.
+Please feel free to contact the office in charge of CPD management at the Faculty at the following email address: med-fmc-dpc@umontpellier.fr!

 • 8:30 a.m. – 8:40 a.m.

-• Conference: What's new?
+• Conference: What's New?

-With: Camille ROUBILLE (8:40–9:15 a.m.); Hubert BLAIN (9:15–9:50 a.m.) and David COSTA (9:50–10:25 a.m.)
+Featuring: Camille ROUBILLE (8:40–9:15 a.m.); Hubert BLAIN (9:15–9:50 a.m.) and David COSTA (9:50–10:25 a.m.)

 8:40 a.m. – 10:25 a.m.